Zuehlke/software-engineering-corner/drafts/web_dev_tools.md

 #### Zen Mode
 Zen Mode is a distraction-free view.
 All extra toolboxes and bars in the window are removed, allowing developers to focus completely on the code.
-Center-align the code possible as well, for an experience a view like a document editor.
+Center-align the code is possible as well, for an experience a view like a document editor.

 #### Split view
 The split view is helpful if we need to compare two files or want to see both of them at the same time.